-Thanksgiving dinner, all around: Low tannins and red fruits are the way to go like Gamay and Cabernet Franc – on his table Richard goes directly for Pinot Noir, either from California or France’s Burgundy region, as the tannins work effortlessly with turkey, while the dramatic fruit also complements cranberry sauce.
+Thanksgiving dinner, all around: Low tannins and red fruits are the way to go like Gamay and Cabernet Franc – on his table Richard goes directly for Pinot Noir, either from California or France’s Burgundy region, as the tannins work effortlessly with turkey while the light red fruit also complements cranberry sauce.

 For the dark meat: A full-bodied red with just the right amount of dark fruit and spice works well.
-Kevin goes for a wine named for the spirit of Thanksgiving, the Friends and Family red blend by RdV from Virginia.
+Kevin goes for a wine named for the spirit of Thanksgiving, the Rendezvous red blend by RdV from Virginia.